7(a) Program Eligibility

 SECURITY WARNING: E-mail sent to Community Commerce Bank is not encrypted.
 Sensitive information such as social security numbers should never be included in any e-mail correspondence.

-Our Branches and Customer Service will be closing at 12pm PDT on Friday, March 29th in observance of Good Friday.
+Our Branches and Customer Service will be closing at 12pm PDT on Friday, April 18th for Good Friday.

-Our Branches and Customer Service will be closed Monday, May 27th in observance of Memorial Day.
+Our Branches and Customer Service will be closed Monday, May 26th for Memorial Day.

-Our Branches and Customer Service will be closed Monday, November 11th in honor of Veterans Day.
+Our Branches and Customer Service will be closed on Tuesday, November 11th in honor of Veterans Day.

-Our Branches and Customer Service will be closed Wednesday, December 25th for Christmas Day.
+Our Branches and Customer Service will be closed Monday, February 17th for Presidents' Day.

-Our Branches and Customer Service will be closing at 12pm PDT on Tuesday, December 31st in celebration of New Years Eve.
+Our Branches and Customer Service will close at 12pm PST on Wednesday, Dec 31st and all day Thursday, Jan 1st for New Years.